edwinb/Yaffle/CONTRIBUTING.md

 * Add universe constraints when adding data definitions
   - Find parameters + other properties we need to know elsewhere
-* Add metavariables to RawTT
-  - Needed for unification, and also because they are one of the most interesting things we need to deal with in linearity checking.
 * Write a linearity checker for typechecked terms
   - find out where we need to cache quantities in applications
 * Add test framework with existing small tt files